-With a community shift to “aging in place” only the neediest seniors – those living with significant health or cognitive issues – move into residential care.
+With a community shift to “aging in place” only the neediest seniors – those living with significant health or cognitive issues – move into long term care.
 Now, almost 80% of our residents have dementia, including those with Alzheimer’s disease, vascular dementia and dementia with Lewy Bodies.

 The prevalence of dementia has changed the relationship between our residents and staff.
 Our two secure units on the ground floor and the upper 96-bed units simply do not allow us to create the environment of person-centred care we seek to deliver and which our residents desperately require.

 This is why we are rebuilding the Care Home, on the existing Edmonds site.

 The new 240-bed facility will be purpose-built for complex-needs residents where frail elderly and the residents of other care homes can receive specialized day services.

 The impact of the new facility on residents, day clients, families, and the public health system will be substantial and welcomed.

 - Smaller 20-bed units will mean residents live in a family-like environment where staff can deliver person-centred care that meets each resident’s changing physical and psychological needs.